IAA-ULB/MOCCa/docs/user-guide/wffile.md

     - description         : string, string giving some comments.
 MOCCa writes an empty one for now.
     - neutrons, protons   : double, average particle numbers for protons and neutrons.
     - nx, ny, nz          : integers, numbers of mesh points.
-                            NOTE: these are the TOTAL number of mesh points in the whole of the simulation volume
     - dx, dy, dz          : double, mesh spacing in three directions; units of fm.
     - nwn, nwp, nwt       : integers,  number of neutron, proton and total wavefunctions
-    - hfblocks            : integers, number of single-particle wavefunctions in each symmetry block.
+    - hfblocks            : integer array, number of single-particle wavefunctions in each symmetry block.
+    - grad_blocks         : integer array, number of quasiparticle indices in each symmetry block.
+                            This will be different from hfblocks if performing blocked calculations with the gradient solver.
     - param_name          : string, name of the Skyrme parameterization employed
     - func_name           : string, name of the Skyrme functional employed
-    - diagsphamil         : integer, (1) the spwfs in MOCCa memory represent the Hartree-Fock basis (0) the spwfs in MOCCa memory are not eigenstates of the single-particle hamiltonian
+    - diagsphamil         : integer, (1) the spwfs in MOCCa memory represent the Hartree-Fock basis (0) the spwfs in MOCCa memory are not trying to be eigenstates of the single-particle hamiltonian
     - SYM_CODE            : character, encodes the precise symmetry options of the MOCCa run.
     - mesh_type           : character, half-integer or integer
                                            |              |